Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2021

+* **Letters from a Stoic** by *Seneca*
+> This books provides a great introduction to Stoic philosophy.
+It's a collection of Seneca's letters in which he gives advice on how to live a good life - many principles can also be followed in modern-day society!
 * **Influence: Science and Practice** by *Robert B. Cialdini*
 > Reading "Influence" will help you become aware of the tricks and tactics that marketing uses in order to sell you something / convince you of something.
 The book describes how under certain conditions, our mind switches to auto-pilot mode - in this mode, we behave in a very predictable (and exploitable) way.
 * **La llamada de la tribu** by *Mario Vargas Llosa*